15 Best Companion Plants for Zinnias (Easy Pairings)

 Nepeta (Catmint)

-Visually, nepeta provides a soft, airy contrast to the bolder forms and vibrant colors of zinnias.
-Its long-lasting blooms and silvery-green foliage create a beautiful, billowy base that complements the upright structure of zinnias, adding a sense of natural grace and a cool color palette that can highlight warmer zinnia hues.
+Visually, nepeta provides a soft, airy contrast to the bold forms and bright colors of zinnias.
+Its mounded habit, silvery foliage, and long-lasting blooms create a beautiful billowy base that complements the upright structure of zinnias.
+It also helps conceal early zinnia growth during those colorless weeks before they bloom, adding texture and interest when the garden needs it most.

 Oregano

-The strong scent of oregano can also help confuse and deter common garden pests.
-Oregano is generally considered deer resistant, as its aromatic foliage is unappealing to them.
+Its strong scent can also help confuse or deter certain garden pests.
+Oregano is generally deer resistant as well, thanks to its aromatic foliage, which deer typically find unappealing.

 Salvia